btcpayserver/btcpayserver-doc/ElectrumWallet.md

 ### Connect to ElectrumX from Electrum Wallet on your Mac/PC/Linux Machine:

+Read all of this first before proceeding.
+You may wish to do just the "Protip" below instead of the manual steps in the Electrum Wallet GUI.

 Open Electrum Wallet.
 When you click the traffic light at the bottom of your Electrum Wallet:

 ![ElectrumWalletMainScreenLight](https://user-images.githubusercontent.com/1388507/68437133-5636c500-01c0-11ea-822c-6e72bd6d60ea.png)